andy-j-phillips/andy-j-phillips/README.md

 ### Hi All, thanks for stopping by 🎉

 I'm Andy and I currenly build cool products at Autologyx.
-Born and raised in Hampshire, UK and living in Surrey.
+Born and raised in Hampshire, UK and currently living in Surrey.

 ````